Vikms95/js-top-weatherapp/planning/notes.md

     - Functions that process the JSON data
 - View
     - Append data to display
+  - Append values of forecast to display
+  - Implement chance of rain (it's on date2)
+  - Implement forecast
   - Implement date with date-fns
   - Style layout